 Q: How will Telemundo differentiate itself from FOX Sports (and vice-versa)?

-A: Telemundo’s Bell is pretty certain that they will have more World Cup games on broadcast television than FOX Sports.
-He added, “I think our coverage is always different.
+A: Telemundo’s Jim Bell says, “I think our coverage is always different.
 I think it’s more authentic.
 We all believe it’s more fun.
 And having our announcers at the venues, depending on how far FOX cuts back, I think everyone believes that you just get a better call when you smell the grass and seeing it in three dimensions and calling it from the booth.”

 “Our goal from the beginning has been to create the most authentic and consumer-engaging coverage of a World Cup that has ever been seen in the United States,” said Telemundo Deportes Executive Vice President Eli Velazquez.
 “We’re looking at how we can create the most engaging, in-depth and authentic coverage that will be relatable not just to diehard soccer fans but also to the casual fans.”